grahamedwards/ComminWeath.jl/README.md

 Exploring the effects of comminution and weathering on the U-series systematics of sediments.

-This package contains a suite of functions that simulate U-series comminution systematics of fine-grained sediments.
-Incorporates replacement of detrital material with an insoluble authigenic "weathered" phase and implantation of U-series nuclides from a soluble authigenic rind.
+This package contains functions that simulate U-series comminution systematics of fine-grained sediments.
+The models incorporate replacement of detrital material with an insoluble authigenic "weathered" phase and implantation of U-series nuclides from a soluble authigenic rind.

+This package accompanies a forthcoming manuscript... stay tuned!

 ## Usage